CarolineGraebelBHT/LFI_Artstyle_Classification/README.md

 2. The images in the WikiArt dataset were obtained from WikiArt.org.
 The authors are neither responsible for the content nor the meaning of these images.
 3. By using the WikiArt dataset, you agree to obey the terms and conditions of WikiArt.org.

+## Motivation
+Combines art, technology, and machine learning to create a practical tool for automatic style classification.

+## Goal
+Develop a ML model to classify paintings into distinct art styles using visual features.

 ## Project Dataset

 ### WikiArt